Skip to content

 • SOFTSWISS and SoftGamings platform operators.
 Casinos on SOFTSWISS or SoftGamings.
 D24 is listed on SOFTSWISS's payment-partners roster and SoftGamings resells it through its unified API, so an operator on either platform reaches it without custom integration work.
 That distribution is also the strongest public evidence that D24 processes for gambling merchants at all.

 • Teams that live in API documentation.
-Integration teams that judge a PSP by its docs. docs.d24.com is GitBook-based, redesigned in 2026, and covers deposits, cashouts, KYC, reconciliation and platform onboarding with real API codes per country, a sandbox, a test merchant and a documented Mock PSP.
+Integration teams that judge a PSP by its docs.
+D24 runs GitBook docs at docs.d24.com, redesigned in 2026, covering deposits, cashouts, KYC, reconciliation and platform onboarding with real API codes per country, a sandbox, a test merchant and a documented Mock PSP.
 For this category that is unusually complete, and you can scope the build before ever talking to sales.

 Not Recommended For